Mogul Mowgli: Plot

 Zed is a British-Pakistani rapper who is based in New York.
 He is offered a big break supporting a more famous rapper on a European tour, but before it begins, he returns home to England for a somewhat tense reunion with his rather traditional family, leaving behind Bina, his American girlfriend.
 After collapsing he is taken to hospital and told his leg muscles have weakened.
 He also starts experiencing bizarre visual and auditory hallucinations.
 He is diagnosed with a degenerative autoimmune disease and experimental stem-cell infusions are recommended, but they come with the risk of infertility.
 His manager Vaseem proposes substituting RPG, a rival rapper whom Zed doesn't respect, as a replacement for the tour, but Zed resists the idea and refuses to accept that his illness will put an end to his dream.
 As Zed grows weaker, his father helps him at hospital, but they argue and Zed tells him to leave.
-Zed is offered the chance to freeze his sperm, but when he finally calls Bina to tells her he's sick and offer her his sperm, she rejects him, so he does not make a sperm donation.
+Zed is offered the chance to freeze his sperm, but when he finally calls Bina to tell her he's sick and offer her his sperm, she rejects him, so he does not make a sperm donation.
 Although he misses the tour when his therapy begins, he does achieve something of a rapprochement with his father.